-We use the word constantly.
-That’s not true.
+We use the word constantly: That’s not true.
 Is that true?
 Tell me the truth.
-But if someone stopped you mid sentence and asked, “What do you actually mean by that word?”…could you answer?
+But if someone asked you, “What do you actually mean by that word?”…could you answer?

-Most people can’t.
-And neither could most philosophers, at least not without a fight.
+I don’t think most people can and neither could most philosophers, at least not without a fight.

-The word “true” comes from Old English trēowe, meaning faithful, trustworthy, steady.1 The same root gives us “trust,” “troth,” and the German treu (loyal).
-When we call someone a “true friend,” we’re using the word in its original sense.
-Not “a friend who corresponds to the objective definition of friendship,” but a friend who holds.
-Who shows up.
-Who you can lean on.
+The word “true” comes from Old English trēowe, meaning faithful, trustworthy, steady.1 It’s the same root that gives us “trust,” “troth,” and the German treu (loyal).
+When we call someone a “true friend,” as example, we’re using the word in its original sense.
+Not “a friend who corresponds to the objective definition of friendship,” but a friend who holds, shows up, you can lean on.

 Truth, in its oldest meaning, was about relationships, not propositions.

-At some point, roughly the scientific revolution, “true” narrowed.
-It became almost exclusively about whether statements correspond to external reality.
+At some point sround the scientific revolution, “true” narrowed.
+And it became almost exclusively about whether statements correspond to our external reality.
 Whether propositions match facts.
-The correspondence theory of truth.

-This was useful.
-Science needed a version of truth that could be tested, measured, falsified, made legible.
-You need to know whether your bridge design corresponds to the actual properties of steel before you build it.
+This is useful, science needs a version of truth that could be tested, measured, falsified, made legible.
+You need to know whether your bridge design matches the actual properties of steel before you build it.

-And even here, the correspondence is more complicated than it appears.
-Cognitive scientist Donald Hoffman argues that evolution doesn’t optimize for truth, it optimizes for fitness.
-His research suggests that organisms perceiving reality accurately were outcompeted by organisms perceiving reality usefully.
+And even here, the correspondence is more complicated than it might appear .
+Cognitive scientist Donald Hoffman has argued that evolution doesn’t optimize for truth, it optimizes for fitness.
+His research suggests that organisms who grasp reality accurately, were outcompeted by organisms perceiving reality usefully.
 Natural selection, he writes, “does not favor veridical perceptions, it routinely drives them to extinction.”2

-Even our most “objective” perceptions, the ones we use to build bridges, are fitness tuned interfaces, not photographs of reality.
-We see what we need to survive and reproduce, not what’s there.
+Even our most “objective” interpretation, the ones we use to build bridges, are fitness tuned interfaces, not mirrors of reality.
+We see what we need to survive and reproduce, not what’s actually there.

-This doesn’t mean bridges don’t work.
-It means correspondence to reality was never as clean as we thought.
+This doesn’t mean bridges don’t work but it does mean correspondence to reality was never as accurately interpreted as we thought.

 But we let this version of truth swallow all the others.